-We continue to be fortunate to work with a great crew, who kept smiling and laughing through the cold harvest days, and this week is washing carrots and all the other roots and leeks, brussels sprouts, cabbage and kale for you.
-The squash and sweet potatoes are washed and sorted, the garlic (almost) all cleaned.
-We’ll pick parsnips this week, but really this week we wash and wash and wash some more — most fall crops are dirty crops!
+We continue to be fortunate to work with a great crew, who keep smiling and laughing and talking about interesting things through the cold harvest days, and have been busy washing carrots and all the other roots, plus squash and sweet potatoes, and prepping leeks, brussels sprouts, cabbage and kale for you.
+We got the garlic cleaned — and next year’s crop planted and mulched– and herbs picked too.

 We hope you find it satisfying and rewarding to cook and eat these hearty foods, and continue to support the farm.
-We’re excited to have added the customizable option, it seems to have been useful to many of you.
-Although the regular season share is the mainstay of the farm’s financial stability, and for many of you, the mainstay of your summer produce supply, we hope the storage share is a valuable part of our role in providing food for the community, and will be for years to come.
-Not everybody gets as excited about the sweet heartiness of fall food as they do about the juicy fruits of summer, so we appreciate your passion for good farm food extending into fall and winter.
+We’re excited to have the customizable option again, it seems to have worked for lots of folks.
+Although the regular season share is the mainstay of the farm’s financial stability, and for many of you, the mainstay of your summer produce supply, we hope the storage share is a valuable part of our role in providing food for the community — and will continue to be for years to come.
+We love eating and providing the same quality and flavor – and COLOR! — of local organic veggies all throughout the fall and winter.
+Not everybody gets as excited about the sweet heartiness of fall food as they do about the juicy fruits of summer, so we appreciate your passion for good farm food extending into the frozen months.

 As usual we’ll be happy to answer any questions, concerns or feedback you may have about all this produce.
 We hope this week’s farm goodies warm your houses, tables and tummies with their health-giving nourishment!

 We hope you have a great winter, eating and being well.
-The first winter store will be Tuesday, December 12th from 11-4 pm.
-We know that’s the middle of your workday too — we can set things aside for later pickup, see “nuts and bolts” below for more details.
+The first winter store will be Tuesday, December 10th from 11-4 pm. (more details in “Nuts and Bolts” below.)
+We know that’s the middle of your workday too — we can set things aside for later pickup, see below for more details on that too.